 Mostly No. It only de-activates them because of lowered temperatures.
 Once the temperature rises, they re-activate again.
 In exception, very few of them may get killed based on their family and origin.
 Low temperatures affect their cell wall structure even getting burst.

 Is lyophilization the same as freeze drying?

 Yes.
-They are same terms used interchangeably as per relevance to the specific applications.
-Lyophilization derived from the word lyophilic, meaning a colloid of the particles having strong affinity for the liquid in which it gets dispersed.
+They are the same terms used interchangeably as per relevance to the specific applications.
+Lyophilization derived from the word lyophilic, meaning a colloid of the particles having a strong affinity for the liquid in which it gets dispersed.